open-rsx/rsb-manual/glossary.rst

    transport
    transport mechanism

-     Mechanism for transporting :term:`notification` s from their origin to their destinations.
+     Mechanism for transporting :term:`notifications <notification>`
+     from their origin to their destinations.
 Most transports correspond to a network protocol.

      See :ref:`specification-transports`.